 The service here is excellent, and there are delicious welcome amenities, usually chocolate-covered strawberries.
-Rooms are classy and recently refurbished following a $13 million USD redesign, completed in 2017.
+Rooms are classy and recently refurbished following a redesign, completed in 2017.
 Deluxe amenities include marble soaking bathtubs; an enhanced entertainment package that offers Netflix, Hulu Plus, and Pandora on large-screen, smart TVs; and dramatic city and park views.

 Book a club-level room, and you get free access to the Equinox gym.
 If you are staying in a regular guest room, you have to pay for access to the Equinox gym.
 The sports facilities at this gym are very good with a full-size pool, but it is a pain to have to pay extra for this if you are not in a club room.

 There is also another luxury Marriott Bonvoy hotel in Boston, the W hotel, but the W doesn’t compare to the Ritz in luxury.
-It is fine, but it is not as good and would only be worth considering if it came in a lot cheaper.
+It is fine, but it is not as good and would only be worth considering if it came in much cheaper.
 I have detailed this hotel below, but it is worth noting that, unlike the Ritz, the W does not have a club lounge.

 If you are a Platinum Bonvoy member, expect free high-speed internet and free access to the health club (which is great), but no other upgrades and no free breakfast.
 Platinum status should also guarantee late check-out at this Ritz-Carlton.
 This hotel requires 60,000 Marriott Bonvoy points for a free night.

 The lounge upgrade is well worth paying for because of the extensive food offering.
 I can’t think of a better place to start your evening off.
-Book any the Ritz-Carlton Boston via our luxury travel concierge and you will get also great free benefits at no extra cost.
-You will also get all your usual Marriott Bonvoy loyalty points:

 2. Fairmont Copley Plaza

 Book a Fairmont Gold room and receive complimentary Internet, daily breakfast and evening hors d’oeuvres, and access to a private club lounge.
-Your Fairmont Gold experience begins the moment you arrive at the front door, where you’ll be escorted directly to the private Fairmont Gold reception area on the fourth floor.
+Your Fairmont Gold experience begins when you arrive at the front door, where you’ll be escorted directly to the private Fairmont Gold reception area on the fourth floor.

 Among a small selection of like-minded guests, unwind in the private club lounge and enjoy additional complimentary amenities, from breakfast and evening appetizers to newspapers and magazines to free Wi-Fi and high-speed Internet access.